mbuesch/letmein/doc/CONFIGURATION.md

 The `users` list is just a comma separated list of user identifiers.
 See `[KEYS]` section above for more information about user identifiers.

+Optionally a resource specific `timeout` override can be specified.
+The `timeout` is specified in seconds and will override the default timeout from `[NFTABLES] timeout=...`.

 If a client wants to knock a port open on a server, the client and the server must share a compatible resource entry for the port.

 Example resources: